 Corporate Influence Over Content

-The tendency to alter texts to please special interest groups has become much more of an issue as book publishing has shifted away from the independent publishers who felt a responsibility toward the integrity of publishing, to large corporations whose primary goal is sales.
+The tendency to alter texts to please special interest groups has become much more of an issue as book publishing has shifted away from independent publishers, who felt a responsibility toward the integrity of publishing, to large corporations whose primary goal is sales.
 (One of the advantages of a not-for-profit Internet cybertext such as this is that you don't have to worry about this.)

 The writer came up against the power of pressure groups to influence content when a member of a women's group reviewed one of his textbook manuscripts and objected to an instance where a woman was portrayed in a negative light.
 At the same time the reviewer had no objection to negative portrayals of men in the same manuscript.
 To placate the reviewer the publisher suggested that the reference to the woman be dropped.

-But sometimes textbooks that are objectionable to certain groups are adopted anyway.
+But sometimes "objectionable" textbooks are adopted anyway.
 When a biology textbook containing a chapter on human reproduction was adopted in one school district, the principal stapled all the pages in that chapter together so students wouldn't be able to read them.

 In another biology textbook drawings of the male and female genitalia were painted over with black poster paint.